Jenkins integration

 Create a Codemagic API key

 You need a Codemagic API key to authenticate REST API requests from Jenkins.
-Every Codemagic account has an API key available.
+Every Codemagic account has an API key available in the Account settings.

 Find your Application ID